 6. Underwater Welders

-From factories to power plants, millwrights are the day laborers who take care of all of the heavy equipment and machinery.
-This blue collar job calls for assembling new equipment, machine installation on a job site, and repairing existing machines.
-Because their job can vary from project to project, millwrights have flexible schedules as contractors.
-Click here to learn more about millwrights.
-Ready for more info on that can get you ready to get back to work?
-Click here now to sign up!
+From factories to power plants, millwrights are the day laborers who maintain all of the heavy equipment and machinery.
+This blue-collar job involves assembling new equipment, installing machines on a job site, and repairing existing machines.
+Because their work can vary from project to project, millwrights have flexible schedules as contractors.

 {{ Job.JobPosition }} in {{ Job.JobCity }}, {{ Job.JobState }}